SMITH PROGRAMS ABROAD

-Students going on Smith College Junior Year Abroad (JYA) programs to Paris must meet the following requirements:
+Students going on Smith Programs Abroad to Paris must meet the following requirements:

 - GPA of 3.0

-- 2 years of the equivalent of college level French, normally four four-credit courses, including one course at the FRN 250 level or above in the spring semester of the year before study in Paris.
+- 2 years or the equivalent of college level French, normally four four-credit courses, including one course at the 250 level or above in the spring semester of the year before study in Paris;

-- Students who enter Smith at the FRN 230 level or above are required to take at least three semesters of French prior to study in Paris, including one course at the FRN 250 level or above in the spring semester of the year before study in Paris.
+- Students who enter Smith at the 230 level or above are required to take at least three semesters of French prior to study in Paris, including one course at the 250 level or above in the spring semester of the year before study in Paris;

 Adviser: Jonathan Gosnell